Severe Thunderstorm Warning issued for Grant, Morton by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Grant, Morton by NWS

-Effective: 2021-08-24 00:47:00 CDT Expires: 2021-08-24 01:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Grant; Morton A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 AM CDT/MIDNIGHT MDT/ FOR SOUTH CENTRAL MORTON AND EAST CENTRAL GRANT COUNTIES At 1247 AM CDT/1147 PM MDT/, severe thunderstorms were located along a line extending from near Carson to 8 miles southeast of Flasher, moving northeast at 20 mph.
-HAZARD...Quarter size hail.
+Effective: 2021-08-24 00:14:00 CDT Expires: 2021-08-24 01:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows!
+Target Area: Grant; Morton The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for South central Morton County in south central North Dakota Central Grant County in south central North Dakota * Until 100 AM CDT/midnight MDT/. * At 1214 AM CDT/1114 PM MDT/, a severe thunderstorm was located 10 miles southeast of Carson, or 19 miles southeast of Elgin, moving northeast at 20 mph.
+HAZARD...Half dollar size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected.
-These severe thunderstorms will remain over mainly rural areas of south central Morton and east central Grant Counties, including the following locations...
-Raleigh.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected. * This severe thunderstorm will be near Flasher around 100 AM CDT.
+Other locations impacted by this severe thunderstorm include St. Gertrude, Raleigh and Leith.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.25 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0